doraadong/TraSig/README.md

 pip install git+https://github.com/doraadong/TraSig.git
 ```

-If you want to upgrade the version of TraSig, then first uninstall it by:
+If you want to upgrade TraSig to the newest version, then first uninstall it by:

 ```shell
 pip uninstall trasig
 ```
-And then run the pip install command again.
+And then just run the pip install command again.

 ### Not using virtural environment